-CLICK HERE to see where your county stands and to read the PHASE 1 guidelines.
+CLICK HERE to see where your county stands on reopening, and to get details on the Governor's mask order.
 I urge all Oregonians to follow local government guidance and take practical measures to stay healthy and protect the most vulnerable in our communities.

 The COVID -19 pandemic has touched us all.
 Whether you are concerned for your own health and that of your loved ones, or you are seeking help navigating the economic distress caused by our Public Health response, I hope you will find the following resources helpful.
 As always, if you have additional questions, please contact my office HERE or at (202) 225-5711.